ArnoutDevos/ML_Cheatsheet/README.md

 # Usage

 Please restrict this to personal usage only.
-Content is provided by the [MLO lab](https://mlo.epfl.ch/) in the form of the class, Other authors and I just transcribed this stuff.
+Content is provided by the [MLO lab](https://mlo.epfl.ch/) in the form of the class, other authors and I just transcribed this stuff.

 # Acknowledgements